akhamsamran/helpmehelpyou/README.md

 Questions:
 Would it be better to just do 1 table for the posts and allow people to search by location or time or type?
 What is the best way to find concurrences?
 It has to be a 3-way sort: location/time/type.
-All three from one person must match the three from another person for the concurrence to be identified.
+All three from one person
+must match the three from another person for the concurrence to be identified.
 A calendar app is great for time and type.
 A map app is great for location and type.
 What would allow for interaction between these?
 It is 3-dimensional, so what does it look like?
 How would it be best displayed for usefulness?

+QUESTIONS TO for Post Structure:
+Do I want to store start and end times in a different table?
+	MAYBE because both start and end times are the same type of data.
+		DATE, TIME, DATETIME, TIMESTAMP, and YEAR.
+SHould I separate it further into date, time and year?
+		This would allow for more types of searches and better sorting, but more attributes to deal with.
+		Timestamp can only be used once in a table?, but it changes every time you access it. can I store both the date and time in the same field, or should I separate them? yes you can store in DateTime, but less easy to sort? maybe, maybe not.
+Do I want to store lat and long in a different table?
+	NO because lat and long are different and can be unique to each Post object.